WahlNetwork/nsx-tier-builder/README.md

 If you have an improvement idea or want to add more functionality to the config, shoot me a pull request.

 **Note: Use at your own risk.** I've included a fair amount of error checking and status messages.

+### Architecture

+Here's roughly how this works:

+**Logical Switches > Logical Router > Transit Switch > Edge Gateway > Physical**

+1. Your logical switches are created, including a transit switch (required).
+2. A logical router is created as the gateway for all of your logical switches (using the IP you assigned on each switch).
+After it is online, the routing config is applied.
+The router will advertise its directly connected routes via OSPF to the northbound transit switch where the edge lives.
+3. A logical edge gateway is created for physical connectivity and to provide services.
+It has a southbound (internal) interface on the transit network which talks to the router, and a northbound (uplink) interface on a VDS port group.
+After it is online, the routing config is applied.
+The edge will advertise OSPF southbound by default, but requires you to manually or programmatically configure northbound OSPF (this seemed too dangerous for a generic config).